TrinityEmulator/TrinityEmulator/README.md

 Before you can enjoy Trinity, you may see options to run without installation or to install the Android-x86 image during system boot.

   - The former allows you to quickly enjoy the journey but makes the virtual storage volatile (i.e., the next boot will erase all data) and small-size (up to only 8 GB available space).
+Press `Enter` on this option to run without installation.

   - The latter may involve more complex configurations.
 Refer to our [wiki](https://github.com/TrinityEmulator/TrinityEmulator/wiki/Guest-OS-Installation-Guide) for more details.